Zeitsperre/PyConLT2024/slides.md

 # Building a **Climate Services** library?

 <!--
-This couldn't continue, so when we were negotiating with the Canadian Government for a development agreement for a website to show Climate Data, we were adamant to put some funding into a library to help tackle some of these problems.
+This couldn't continue, so when we were negotiating with the Canadian Government for a development agreement for a website to show Climate Data for Canada, we were adamant that we needed to put some funding into a library to help tackle some of these logistical problems.
+This was approved.
 -->

 ---

 <!--
-At its base, the library needs to be able to calculate climate indicators, obviously, and what comes out should be easily used by users or other tools.
-Often climate data is averaged across models, so ensemble statistics tools are important, as well as ways of correcting bias from models and ensuring what we get out is physically possible.
+At its base, the library needed to be able to calculate climate indicators, obviously, and what comes out should be easily used by users and fed into other tools.
+Often climate model data is averaged to remove bias, so statistics tools were also important, as well as ways of correcting bias from models and ensuring what we get out is physically possible.

 Operationally, it needs to handle Terabytes of data from different sources at times.
 It should be intuitive, and be relatively mistake-proof, and most importantly, we should be able to extend and build upon it, so that people can customize it to their needs.
 -->